AdamWaldie/TTTARMA3/README.md

 This project is released associated with [Waldo’s Mission Pack](https://github.com/AdamWaldie/WaldosMissionPack) and is released under the MIT License.
 You are free to fork, extend, and contribute.

+The music used by default is A Typical Ride Out by Noir Et Blanc Vie, it is royalty free and offered as part of youtubes audio library.

 ---

 ## Credits